 Cleaning Space-Bound Hardware

-The Genesis collector canister was cleaned and assembled in two Class 10 vertical flow cleanrooms.
-(A Class 10 cleanroom allows no airborne particulates greater than 0.5 µm and a maximum of 353 particles of this size per 10 cubic feet of air.)
-One of the Class 10 rooms is a "wet" lab used for cleaning spacecraft parts with ultrapure water (UPW).
+The Genesis collector canister was cleaned and assembled in two ISO Class 4 vertical flow cleanrooms.
+(A Class 4 cleanroom allows no airborne particulates greater than 0.5 µm and a maximum of 352 particles of this size per cubic meter of air.)
+One of the clean rooms was a “wet” lab used for cleaning spacecraft parts with ultrapure water (UPW).
 UPW, which has ionic concentrations in the low parts per trillion level, is a very aggressive solvent.
 A small plant furnishes 10 gallons per minute of pure water with a resistivity exceeding 18 MΩ.

-The second Class 10 room is used for assembling the payload - NASA's cleanest assembly room.
-Since people are the dirtiest part of a cleanroom operation, scientists assembling the payload are completely enclosed in Gore-Tex suits equipped with a filter that removes particles > 0.3 µm from exhaled breath.
-A Class 1000 corridor is adjacent to the Class 10 rooms and allows viewing of the cleaning and assembly process.
-Other rooms in the facility are for personnel gowning, sample storage, and removing outer wrappings from in-bound objects.
+The second clean room was used for assembling the payload—NASA’s cleanest assembly room.
+Since people are the dirtiest part of a cleanroom operation, scientists assembling the payload were completely enclosed in Gore-Tex® suits equipped with a filter that removes particles > 0.3 µm from exhaled breath.
+A clean room corridor is adjacent to the cleanrooms rooms and allows viewing of the cleaning and assembly process.
+Other rooms in the facility are for personnel gowning, sample storage, and removing outer wrappings from in–bound objects.

 Photographs showing the process of array frame cleaning, drying and inspection